 Build the ideal community-based lifestyle for your residents

-The co-living approach is swiftly catching on in the UK.
-There are many individuals out there who want so much more from the way they live.
-They want to spend time with the people who share their building, to create a community and form friendships that last for years to come.
+The co-living lifestyle is rapidly catching on in the UK.
+There are many modern renters who want more from their residential experience.
+They want to spend time with the people who share their building, create a community, and form lasting relationships.

-Humans are sociable by nature, and the idea of living alone isn’t one that many people find appealing.
-The co-living sector has completely changed what we think of when it comes to living by yourself.
-With a range of amenities and social spaces, residents can enjoy the experience of living with friends but return to their own private apartments when it’s time for personal rest and relaxation.
+Humans are naturally sociable, and the idea of living alone isn’t something that many people find appealing.
+The co-living sector has created a hybrid style of living - balancing community and privacy.
+With a range of amenities and social spaces, residents can enjoy the experience of living with friends but return to their private apartments when it’s time for personal rest and relaxation.

-With our co-living design team, you can provide residents with the perfect environment for socialising and personal growth.
+Through LOFT's co-living design team, we can help you provide residents with the perfect environment for socialising and personal growth.

 Interior Design for Co-Living

 LOFT’s staff and co-living design team are experts in creating supportive and welcoming environments.
 We’ll take care of every element from project management to installation, meaning you can focus your attention on other key matters while we take the stress out of furnishing.